genepattern/OutSplice.plotJunctions/docs/v1/index.md

 - **gene**
     - Pick junctions based on a specific gene.
 TRUE means you will pick all the junctions mapping to a certain gene.
 FALSE means you do not pick based on the gene.
 Default is False.
 - **symbol**
-    - 	HGNC SYMBOL of gene you want to graph.
+    - 	HGNC symbol of gene you want to graph.
 - **normal color**
     - Color for normals on graph.
 Default is blue
 - **tumor color**